bttv-android/bttv/README.md

 Docker

 ### How to:

-> Note: The docker image is quite big (3 GB), I know.
-Feel free to submit a PR.

 1. Pull the builder `docker pull fosefx/bttv-android-builder`
 2. Get the Twitch App's apk file (e.g from [here][evozi]), drop it in this directory and call it "twitch.apk"